-In partnership with Councillor Ana Bailao (Ward 18, Davenport), Councillor Mary-Margaret McMahon (Ward 32) and Lanescape we hosted three community consultations and launched a city-wide survey to gather feedback from residents about the potential of laneway suites in Toronto.
+In partnership with Councillor Ana Bailao (Ward 18, Davenport), Councillor Mary-Margaret McMahon (Ward 32) and Lanescape we built on our community consultations and city-wide surveys to produce a recommendations report that supports laneway suites in Toronto.

 What is a laneway suite?

 A laneway suite is a small dwelling at the rear of a residential lot that is detached from the primary home.
 All of its services (water, sewer, electricity, gas, garbage, mail, etc.) come from the front street, not the laneway.
 It can be used for family, or as a rental, but is not severable.

 Why is this important?

 - Equity.
 The affordability and availability of low-rise housing stock has been rapidly changing in our city.
 The City of Toronto is constantly working to unlock new housing opportunities for residents.
 We believe that laneway suites should be one of those opportunities.

 - Underutilized spaces.
 Toronto’s laneways have the potential to become more active, useful spaces in our urban fabric.
 Unlocking these assets is a key part of creating safe, accessible spaces for residents to enjoy.

 - Sustainability.
 Providing housing opportunities in liveable, walkable neighbourhoods will enhance our communities, giving more residents the option to live near jobs, services, and public transit.
 It will also improve access to light and air for renters, and improve acoustic and spatial privacy for units sharing a lot.

 Secondary suites are an important part of rental housing supply in Toronto.